 Q. Do I need to cite a movie if I'm explaining scenes throughout my paper?

 Thank you for using ASK US.
-For more information about how to do APA for films, contact your Campus Library/ARC.
+For more information, contact your Campus Library/ARC.

 Was this helpful?
 15 10

 - What if the purpose of the paper is to analyze the movie?
 If I'm explaining scenes from the movie for most of the paper, do I need to have an in-text citation on almost every sentence?